Harsha-Bhargav/prompt-engineering-project/README.md

 ## Theory and Quiz

-For in-depth information about Flowise, Vector DB, and chatbots, refer to the theory and quiz section in the report.md file [here](reports/quiz.md).
+For in-depth information about Flowise, Vector DB, and chatbots, refer to the theory section in the report.md file [here](reports/report.md).
+For a quick check after going through the theory, here is a [quiz](reports/quiz.md).

 ## Setup Instructions